|Program:||Involving local communities in conservation at Area de Conservación Guanacaste, Costa Rica|

-ICFC has created a trust fund to support seven full-time positions for parataxonomists.
+In 2011, ICFC has created a trust fund to support up to seven full-time positions for parataxonomists.
 The fund is managed by a committee that includes representatives of ICFC and GDFCF, our NGO partner that manages the work at Area de Conservación Guanacaste in Costa Rica.
-The fund is currently capitalized at $1,530,000 (March 2014), and we are seeking further donations to build the fund's capital to $2.3 million so that it can fully support those positions.
+At year-end 2015 the fund was capitalized at $1.95 million in Canadian currency.
+We are seeking further donations to build the fund's capital to US$2.1 million so that it can fully support those positions.

 Marine and field biology education in the ACG area

-This aspect of the program provides natural history and conservation education at the community level for children from the town of Cuajiniquil, on the coast just north of ACG.
-Maria Marta Chavarria leads the program, working as a volunteer in her spare time.
-She is a gifted science teacher who began as a parataxonomist in the early 1980s, and is now a biologist and subdirector for ACG marine affairs.
+ACG is very fortunate in having biologist Maria Marta Chavarria volunteer her time to lead an after-school program in a fishing village bordering ACG.
+Maria is gifted science teacher who began as a parataxonomist in the early 1980s, and is now a biologist and subdirector for ACG marine affairs.
 ICFC support allows the purchase of supplies and food, which are the essential logistic backbone of the program.
 Participants in these programs remain involved as part of the "IMAC group" (Initiative for Cuajiniquil Environmental Improvement / Iniciativa de Mejoramiento Ambiental de Cuajiniquil").
 The latest IMAC 'recruits' include a group of adolescents who were notorious for killing birds, who are now dedicated bird photographers.

 Key activities include: